doomsdayhotel/bigd-hw3-group7/README.md

 # DS-GA 1004 Big Data
-## Lab 2: Hadoop
+## Homework 3: MapReduce and Hadoop

-*Handout date*: 2023-02-15

-*Submission deadline*: 2023-03-03, 23:59 EST

 ## 0. Requirements
+Please read these instructions carefully to avoid confusion and delay.
 Sections 1 and 2 of this assignment are designed to get you familiar with HPC and the workflow of running Hadoop jobs.
+Section 3 demonstrates a small map-reduce project.

-For full credit on this lab assignment, you will need to provide working solutions for sections 4, and 5.
+For full credit on this lab assignment, you will need to provide working solutions for sections 4 and 5.
 You are provided with small example inputs for testing these programs, but we will run your programs on larger data for grading purposes.
 Be sure to commit your final working implementations to git and push your changes before the submission deadline!

 ## 1. High-performance Computing (HPC) at NYU

 This lab assignment will require the Hadoop instance administered by NYU's High-Performance Computing (HPC) center.
-To learn more about HPC at NYU, please refer to the [HPC Wiki](https://sites.google.com/nyu.edu/nyu-hpc).
+To learn more about HPC at NYU, please refer to the [HPC Wiki](https://sites.google.com/nyu.edu/nyu-hpc) or watch the recording of the HPC people who visited us.

 By now, you should have received notification at your NYU email address that your HPC account is active.
-If you have not received this notification yet, please contact the instructors immediately.
+If you have not received this notification yet, please contact the course tutor immediately.

 If you're new to HPC, please read through the [tutorials](https://sites.google.com/nyu.edu/nyu-hpc/training-support/tutorials) section of the wiki.
 This assignment will make use of the Dataproc Hadoop cluster, which is hosted on Google's cloud computing platform.